Sniper Elite VR: Development

 Development on the game started after work ended on Rebellion's previous title, Battlezone.
 On discussing the major challenges the team faced, a developer said "Players are used to these large, free-flowing levels that look incredible.
 Making it look that good and keep up a reasonable frame rate is a challenge."
 The studio developed AI specifically for VR to make the enemies feel realistic to the player.
 Different control schemes were a focus due to the various headsets they had to support.
 The journey of the bullet for the series' killcam was modified in order to avoid making the player dizzy with the quick motion.

 The game focused on avoiding assigning actions to buttons and instead making it a motion, like steadying the scope and preparing grenades.
 Sniping was designed to need technique to hit long shots, to make sure the player couldn't breeze though levels.
 Sniper Elite VR originally had a fully mechanical reload system, where players needed to load individual bullets into the gun, but it led to confusion if the gun was loaded or not.
 The team balanced adding UI to inform the player and trying to avoid too much as to not immerse the player in the Italian setting.

 Reception

 Sniper Elite VR received "generally favorable reviews" to "mixed or average reviews" according to Metacritic.

 IGN's Gabriel Moss gave the game a 6 out of 10, criticizing the story as "thin" and "poorly told and even more poorly paced" but praised the gameplay with its "features enjoyable arcade-style combat".

+Sequel

+A second VR game based on the Sniper Elite series, Sniper Elite VR: Winter Warrior, was released by Rebellion on November 30, 2023 for Meta Quest 2, Meta Quest 3, and Meta Quest Pro.